 By joining the Global Heart Hub, you are joining an alliance of similar organisations who share common goals and the benefits are as follows:

 Having access to a platform to share best practice and experiences, and to be part of the global conversation on cardiovascular disease.

 Participating in global advocacy and awareness campaigns.

 Create meaningful connections between organisations that serve heart patients.

 Looking to Join a Patient Organisation?

 Looking to join a patient organisation?
-See our member’s map for your local patient organisation.
+See our affiliate’s map for your local patient organisation.

 CVDs are the number 1 cause of death globally: more people die annually from CVDs than from any other cause.